nurturing a new species

 The annual Biomimicry Global Design Challenge, sponsored by the Ray C. Anderson Foundation, provides an opportunity for university students and professionals to practice biomimicry in action.
 It also provides a pathway to bring the resulting designs to the next level through the Biomimicry Launchpad, an accelerator program for early-stage biomimicry entrepreneurs that helps them further develop their design concepts and market strategy with business training, mentorship, and legal support.

-The Ray of Hope Prize® competition, sponsored by the Ray C. Anderson Foundation, offers an even deeper dive for startups with biomimetic innovations further along in their growth path.
+The Ray of Hope Prize® competition, sponsored by the Ray C. Anderson Foundation, offers an even deeper dive for startups with biomimetic startup innovations further along in their growth path.
 These participants, coming from the Launchpad or through direct recruitment, are awarded extensive training and access to connections, media exposure, and funding to accelerate their path to commercial success.

-By providing a pathway to entrepreneurship for early-stage biomimetic innovations and supporting researchers and entrepreneurs in the form of mentorship, connections, prize money, and media outreach, the Biomimicry Institute works to bring about a culture shift toward seeing biomimicry as “a reflex,” helping people create nature-inspired solutions for a healthier planet.
+By providing a pathway to entrepreneurship for early-stage biomimetic startup innovations and supporting researchers and entrepreneurs in the form of mentorship, connections, prize money, and media outreach, the Biomimicry Institute works to bring about a culture shift toward seeing biomimicry as “a reflex,” helping people create nature-inspired solutions for a healthier planet.

 About the Biomimicry Institute